samuelematias/TripPlanner/README.md

 - [ ] **Edit Point**: You will be able to edit a point;
 - [ ] **Archived Trip**: You will be able to archived a trip;

 > Which one do you want first 🤨 ?
 Any other recommendations 🤔 ?
-Send me [email](samuelmataraso@gmailcom) with subject "Trip Planner" with your suggestion 👍 .
+Send me a <a href="mailto:jsamuelmataraso@gmail.com">email</a> with subject "Trip Planner" with your suggestion 👍 .

 <br/>